 Other medications and treatments

-A lung transplant is performed on patients who also have lung disease.
-A heart-lung transplant may be necessary if the heart and lungs can no longer function well enough to keep you alive.
+A lung transplant is performed on people who have severe PH and lung disease but with heart function that is deemed adequate.
+A heart-lung transplant may be necessary if both the heart and lungs can no longer function well enough to keep you alive.

-Because PH can restrict your physical activities, it often leads to emotional complications too.
-You may want to talk with a mental health provider to deal with these issues.
+Because PH can restrict your physical activities, it often leads to emotional complications, too.
+You may want to talk with a mental health professional to deal with these issues.

-- Answers represent the opinions of our medical experts.
+There are several options for medical management depending on what World Health Organization (WHO) group classification a person falls into, and these can be initiated under the guidance of a cardiologist or pulmonary doctor.Nick Villalobos, MDAnswers represent the opinions of our medical experts.
 All content is strictly informational and should not be considered medical advice.